ReTable/ui-kit/components/ui-tree/README.md

 - `data` - data of an item;
 - `level` - nesting level of leaf starting from `0`.

+### `pattern` and `match`

+This is a pair of properties.

+The `pattern` is string value which contains a pattern which will be provided to the `match` function.

+The `match` function is predicated, which takes node and pattern, and returns boolean flag.

+If one of them will not be provided, or the `pattern` will be is an empty string, then search will be ignored completely.

 ### `className`

 You can provide custom CSS class which will be assigned to the root element.